RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - When a member sends a hostile message, you should follow your first instinct because considering it carefully is never useful.# It can be useful to consider hostile messages carefully.
 - When a member appears hostile, there is always a very real threat of violence.# There is no real-world threat.
 - Words you read create patterns of thought.#That's the way language works.
+- After an adverse event occurs, it is helpful to tell yourself the event was trivial, unimportant and minor.# It is helpful to think of the reasons why it was temporary, universal and external to you.
 {:.quiz}